-Harry is in the UK on a UK spouse visa.
-He is wanting to apply for a UK spouse visa extension.
+Steve is in the UK on a UK spouse visa.
+He wants to apply for a UK spouse visa extension.

-Harry’s UK spouse visa expires on 1 October 2022.
+Steve’s UK spouse visa expired on 1 April 2023.

-Harry submitted a partner visa application on 20 September 2022.
+Steve submitted a partner visa application on 20 March 2023.

-On 3 October, Harry was asked to join his friends on a spontaneous trip to Greece and is considering withdrawing and resubmitting the application to pay for super-priority service.
+On 4 April 2023, Steve was asked to join his friends on a spontaneous trip to Greece and is considering withdrawing and resubmitting the application to pay for super-priority service.

-Harry would strongly be advised against this.
-If he withdraws his application after 1 October 2022, he will not be able to resubmit the application from inside the UK as he will not have a valid visa.
+Steve would strongly be advised against this.
+If he withdraws his application after 1 April 2023, he will not be able to resubmit the application from inside the UK as he will not have a valid UK visa.

 How do we get a refund if we no longer want to submit an in-country spouse visa application?